 The bracket, using to bearing the weight of the roof, is also a vital and typical part in ancient Chinese architecture.
 These brackets in Forbidden City architectures were no longer used to support the house and absorb the effects of earthquakes, but only for decoration.
 When you stand under the eaves and look up, you can see a wide variety of brackets on the top of pillars or walls.

 High-level palaces have higher terraces.

 The height as well as the decorations of the terraces are strictly limited by the hierarchy system.
 The Hall of the Supreme Harmony has the grandest terrace, which is 8 meters (26 feet) high with 3 layers and shows the superior status of the palace.
-The stone lions’ heads around the terrace are decorations as well as draining system.
+The stone lions’ heads around the terrace are decorations as well as being used for the draining system.
 Other palaces or halls have their own particular terraces according to their status.

 Decorations are mostly mythical animals and auspicious patterns.

 |Animal Decorations on the Eaves|

 There are many mythical animals in Forbidden City, including dragon, phoenix, lion, elephant, turtle, Qilin, Xiezhi and so on.
 They can be seen in front of palaces, on the eave ridges and stone terraces.
 Auspicious patterns, like auspicious clouds, dragons and phoenixes, are applied on sculptures, stone carvings and color paintings, etc. Dragon patterns were used to stand for the emperors.
 In order to deify the emperors, the dragons are golden with five claws.
 Phoenix stands for empress.

 See Mysterious Animals on the Palace Roofs of the Forbidden City